maleehaarif/GANs-and-Diffusion-Models---Network-Packet-Generation/README.md

 **Run the Program**

-The program can be executed using the main script:
+The program can be executed by running all cells in GAN.ipynb and DiffusionModel.ipynb scripts.

-python main.py
+**Output**

+The generated synthetic network packet data is saved as `gan_results.csv` and `diffusion_model_result.csv` in the local directory.